 "In general, you want to limit added sugars, especially in beverages, as they're associated with an increase in many chronic diseases," Yeung says.
 Indeed, the AHA recommends getting no more than 25 grams to 36 grams of added sugar per day.
 "Given that sugar is added to many foods and beverages, this amount can add up quickly," Yeung says.

 Oat milk contains carbs, some in the form of sugar, and so it's naturally sweet, Yeung says.
-So you'll want to aim for zero grams of added sugar per serving.
+So you'll want to aim for zero grams of added sugar per serving in the best oat milks.
 "Always read the nutrition facts label to assess the sugar content in your oat milk and choose unsweetened varieties when possible."

 2. Opting for Flavored Oat Milks